A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Introduction

 In this study, we present and evaluate a hybrid ABM-PDE model using real-world data, specifically applied to the Berlin-Brandenburg region.
 The model incorporates real-world mobile phone data, representing 25\% and 100\% of the population, capturing realistic movement patterns crucial for disease dynamics modeling.
 The model's evaluation is based on real-world infection data and compared to a high-resolution, full-ABM simulation that serves as a reference.
 Our hybrid approach enables the exchange of information between the two (sub-)models at each time step, ensuring a dynamic yet consistent interaction between local and global disease dynamics.

 The resulting hybrid ABM-PDE model provides a faster alternative to a full-ABM model, offering the benefit of quicker parameter fitting due to reduced overall simulation runtime, regardless of whether the 25\% or 100\% population sample is used.
 Furthermore, the hybrid model demonstrated better accuracy over short simulation horizons -- approximately two months --, when fitting was done for two separate intervals.
-The underlying ABM is a streamlined version of EpiSim \cite{GithubEpiSim} implemented in C++, and is capable of simulating 100\% of the population on a standard computer.
+The underlying ABM is a streamlined version of EpiSim~\cite{GithubEpiSim} implemented in C++, and is capable of simulating 100\% of the population on a standard computer.

-Building on these results, our long-term objective is to extend the current hybrid framework into a comprehensive ABM-PDE-ODE coupled model, which will integrate previous advancements in ABM-ODE \cite{bostanci2025integrating} and PDE-ODE coupling \cite{Kehrer2024Hybrid}.
+Building on these results, our long-term objective is to extend the current hybrid framework into a comprehensive ABM-PDE-ODE coupled model, which will integrate previous advancements in ABM-ODE~\cite{bostanci2025integrating} and PDE-ODE coupling~\cite{Kehrer2024Hybrid}.

-The complete model implementation and the processed infection data from the Robert Koch Institute (RKI) website are available on Zenodo\footnote{\href{https://zenodo.org/records/15976953}{https://zenodo.org/records/15976953}}.
+The complete model implementation and the processed infection data from the Robert Koch Institute (RKI) website are available on Zenodo~\cite{kehrer2025AbmPdeCode}.
 Mobility data is available from the authors upon reasonable request.